HD 154672: Observational history

 N2K deliberately biased its search towards closely orbiting Jupiter-size planets (Hot Jupiters) in the orbit of metal-rich stars, as the consortium hoped to discover how the mass of a planet relates to its host star's metal content.
 Initially, HD 154672 was noted as a host to a short-orbit Hot Jupiter, although additional observations revealed that the prospective planetary body had a longer orbit than previously expected, as revealed by the Magellan Telescopes at Chile's Las Campanas Observatory.

 Use of the Magellan Clay telescope's Magellan Inamori Kyocera Echelle spectrograph (MIKE) helped collect sixteen radial velocity measurements for HD 154672; a team of American astronomers and one from the Vatican City used these measurements to confirm the existence of planet HD 154672 b and to determine its mass.

-The discovery of HD 154672's planet was reported in the Astronomical Journal on October 7, 2008 along with a planet in the orbit of HD 205739.
+The discovery of HD 154672's planet was reported in The Astronomical Journal on October 7, 2008 along with a planet in the orbit of HD 205739.

 Host star

-HD 154672 is a sunlike G-type star that has a mass of 1.06 times that of the Sun and a radius that is 1.27 times that of the Sun.
+HD 154672 is a sunlike G-type star that has a mass of 1.1 times that of the Sun and a radius that is 1.3 times that of the Sun.
 Thus, it is slightly larger than the Sun, although it has a similar mass.
-The star has an effective temperature of 5714 K, slightly cooler than the Sun; however, it is far richer in iron, with a measured metallicity of [Fe/H] = 0.26.
+The star has an effective temperature of ±5,734 K, slightly cooler than the Sun; however, it is far richer in iron, with a measured metallicity of [Fe/H] = 0.26.
 This means that the star has 1.82 times more iron than the Sun does.
-HD 154672 is far older than the Sun, as its estimated gyrochronological age is estimated at 9.28 billion years.
+HD 154672 is older than the Sun, as its estimated age is estimated at over six billion years.
 HD 154672's spectrum suggests that the star's chromosphere (its outer layer) is not active.

-HD 154672 is located 65.8 parsecs (214.6 light years) away from Earth.
+HD 154672 is located 65.8 pc away from Earth.
 It has an apparent magnitude (V) of 8.22, making the star too dim to see from Earth with the naked eye.
 The star is slightly dimmer than planet Neptune as perceived with the naked eye, which has an apparent magnitude of 7.78 at its brightest.
 The star's actual brightness is measured with an absolute magnitude of 4.12, similar to that of the Sun.